vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

 ^^^^^^^^^^^^^^

 .. note::
-    If you are building a distribution with access level “Licensed developers with Authorized access” or “Licensed developers (contact Qualcomm for access)”, then you must log in to ``qpm-cli`` before you compile:
+    If you are building a distribution with access level “Licensed developers with authorized access” or “Licensed developers (contact Qualcomm for access)”, then you must log in to ``qpm-cli`` before you compile:

     ::